 The local community would like to see this significant historical building conserved and developed as a focal point for the Darent Valley community.
 To that end, a Charitable Incorporated Organisation – The Archbishop’s Palace Conservation Trust (APCT) – has being established (Registration number 1173486).
 On 19th September 2019, Sevenoaks District Council granted a 99-year lease on the site and buildings to the Trust, which now intends to conserve the Palace, create an interpretation centre for Otford and the Darent Valley and operate it as a self-sustaining community resource.

 At a well-advertised, public meeting of Otford residents held on 21st January 2017, a unanimous vote of support (with two abstentions) was given by the community to the formation of such a charitable trust to represent them in future discussions and take on responsibility for the site and its buildings.
 The Trust, which was registered on 20th June 2017, is run by a board of local trustees.
-The only beneficiaries of this trust are the Otford community.
+The beneficiaries of this trust are the Otford community.

 Please sign up to receive updates on our plans and progress using the form on the right.